pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 # topic: QC interview
 * What exactly was the issue?
+* What is your opinion of fuzz testing?
+* What's your background with X(fuzzy testing?)?
+* What is your opinion of automated testing?
 * Why did it happen?
 * Could you clarify what is positive and negative testing?
 * How are SOLID principles useful for testing?